Examining Whiteness: White identity and Racism

-FREE – donations on the day for venue hire and refreshments much appreciated.
+FREE – donations on the day much appreciated.

 ‘Whiteness, as a set of normative cultural practices, is visible most clearly to those it definitely excludes and those to whom it does violence.
 Those who are housed securely within its borders usually do not examine it.’
 (Ruth Frankenberg,1993)